 - a.
-There shall be no more than three blast events per day, from Monday to Saturday and between 0700 and 2000. - b.
-No blasting shall be undertaken at night (2000 to 0700 the following day), on Sundays or on public holidays. - c.
-The peak particle velocity (vector sum) shall be no more than: - i.
-For development blasts; - 5mm/s for 95% of the monitored events. - 2mm/s on average. - ii.
-For production blasts; - 5mm/s for 95% of the monitored events. - 3mm/s on average. - d.
+There shall be no more than three blast events per day, from Monday to Saturday and between 0700 and 2000 (excluding any blasts for maintenance/safety purposes). - b.
+No blasting shall be undertaken at night (2000 to 0700 the following day), on Sundays or on public holidays (excluding any blasts for maintenance/safety purposes). - c.
+The peak particle velocity (vector sum) shall be no more than: - i) For development blasts; - 5mm/s for 95% of the monitored events. - 2mm/s on average. - ii) For production blasts; - 5mm/s for 95% of the monitored events. - 3mm/s on average. - iii) For maintenance/safety blasts: - 1.0mm/s for all blast events - d.
 Compliance with the 95% and average limits shall be measured over a six-month rolling period. - e.
 Compliance with the 95-percentile limit shall be determined separately for development blast events and for production blast events, and based on the highest recorded vibration for each blast event measured at any monitor, where the blast type is assigned on a monitor-by-monitor basis according to the blast with the minimum scaled distance from each monitor. - f.
 Compliance with the average limit shall be determined separately for each blast monitor based on the total number of blast events in the six-month rolling period. - g.
-For all blast events, including those involving a combination of production and development blasts (95% compliance); - iii.
-Production blasts shall have a total duration of not more than 9 seconds; - iv.
-Development blasts shall have a total duration of not more than 12 seconds; - v.
-A combination of production and development blasts shall have a duration of not more than 12 seconds. - h.
+For all blast events, including those involving a combination of production and development blasts (95% compliance); - i) Production blasts shall have a total duration of not more than 9 seconds; - ii) Development blasts shall have a total duration of not more than 12 seconds; - iii) A combination of production and development blasts shall have a duration of not more than 12 seconds. - iv) Maintenance/safety blasts shall have a total duration of not more than 2 seconds, other than for maintenance to retain tunnels, shafts and accessways in SUPA. - h.
 No blast event shall have a duration of more than 18 seconds. - i.
 Duration is to be calculated as the time from the nominal firing time of the first charge to the nominal firing time of the last charge. - j.
 A 'Blast Event' is defined as:

-'An individual or number of linked individual blasts of not more than the total duration periods specified above.'
+An individual or number of linked individual blasts of no more than the total duration periods specified above k.

-k.
 A 'Development Blast' is defined as:

-'Any blast with a maximum instantaneous charge weight per hole of no more than 7 kilograms of explosive.'
+Any blast with a maximum instantaneous charge weight per hole of no more than 7 kilograms of explosive.